drubinstein/pokerl/content/docs/chapter-1/breakdown/intro.md

 {{< /mermaid >}}

-I broke down these objectives to understand what is and is not important for beating Pokemon Red.
+I broke down these objectives to understand what is and is not important for beating Pokémon Red.